jillesca/ncpeek/README.md

 ## Operations

-Currently only uses the [GET operation](ncpeek/netconf_session.py#L34) to retrieve data.
-As time goes, more operations could be added.
+Currently, `ncpeek` only uses the [GET operation](ncpeek/netconf_session.py#L34) to retrieve data.
+More operations may be added in future versions.

 ### Built-in filters and parsers